Ezhikpizhik/Booking_success_analysis/README.md

 The accomplished steps in the project:
 - Cleaning the data
 - Exploratory analysis & statistics
-- Visualisation (matplotlib & seaborn)
+- Visualization (matplotlib & seaborn)
 - Regression analysis (linear and logisitc)